-8 Fantastic Beaches in Nerja You Must Visit
+8 Beautiful Beaches in Nerja You Must Visit

-Nerja, located 50 minute drive from Malaga, is one of the best towns in Costa del Sol to enjoy a summer holiday.
+Nerja, located 50 minutes’ drive from Malaga, is one of the best towns on the Costa del Sol for a summer holiday.

 Whether you want to top up your tan, enjoy a sunset on the beach while listening to the sound of the waves hitting the rocks or have a water adventure, there’s a beach for you in Nerja.